apache/nuttx/tools/README.txt

 mkconfig.c

   This is C file that is used to build mkconfig program.
-The mkconfig program is used during the intial NuttX build.
+The mkconfig program is used during the initial NuttX build.

   When you configure NuttX, you will copy a configuration file called .config into the top level NuttX directory (See configs/README.txt or